Comprehensive Intermediate Book Lesson Plans and Hands-on Activities That Make Reading Books So Much More Fun!

 -Charles William Eliot

-This story is about Sarah Revere, the thirteen year old daughter of the famous Paul Revere.
-She has to cope with the family tension when her father is riding to other towns to warn them or spread news.
+This story is about Sarah Revere, the thirteen-year-old daughter of the famous Paul Revere.
+She has to cope with the family tension when her father is riding to other towns to warn them or spread the news.
 She knew more than most about the revolution, and she was very scared of the power of the secrets she had.

-Filled with intrigue and surprises, The Pharaoh’s Secret includes Marissa Moss’s original illustrations throughout.
+Filled with intrigue and surprises, The Pharaoh’s Secret includes Marissa Moss’ original illustrations throughout.
 The novel skillfully weaves history with a personal story full of heartache and family tensions that will entice and enthrall readers.
-When Talibah and her younger brother, Adom, accompany their father, an academic, to his homeland of modern Egypt on his research assignment, they become involved in a mystery surrounding an ancient, lost pharaoh-a rare queen ruler
+When Talibah and her younger brother, Adom, accompany their father, an academic, to his homeland of modern Egypt on his research assignment, they become involved in a mystery surrounding an ancient, lost pharaoh-a rare queen ruler.
+This fast paced book is an intriguing way for the kids to learn about Ancient Egypt.

 Wheels of Change by Darlene Beck Jacobson

-Joey Dowdel and his sister Mary Alice are first shipped off to visit their Grandma Dowdel in the summer of 1929.
-Being City Kids from Chicago, they are none too pleased to be packed off to the boonies for a visit with a grandmother they hadn’t seen since they were “tykes”.
+Richard Peck has a writing style that draws you in with its humor which accounts for his enduring popularity.
+In the book, A Long Way From Chicago, Joey Dowdel and his sister, Mary Alice are shipped off to visit their Grandma Dowdel in the summer of 1929.
+Being city kids from Chicago, they are none too pleased to be packed off to the boonies for a visit with a grandmother they hadn’t seen since they were “tykes”.
 But Grandma Dowdel is no ordinary Grandma, and these two kids learn to always expect the unexpected.
+Chapter after chapter is filled with ridiculous situations that will have the kids laughing as they read.

 The Secret Garden, tells an inspirational tale of transformation and empowerment.
 Mary Lennox, a sickly and contrary little girl, is orphaned to dim prospects in a gloomy English manor – her only friend is a bed-ridden boy named Colin whose prospects may be dimmer than hers.
 But when Mary finds the key to a Secret Garden, the magical powers of transformation fall within her reach.